-MAT 103.
+- MAT 099.
+INTERMEDIATE ALGEBRA.
+Fundamentals of elementary algebra.
+Students who have not had two years of high school algebra (or the equivalent) must take this course before taking MAT 103 or 104.
+Does not meet any degree requirement.
+3 - MAT 103.
 QUANTITATIVE REASONING.
 Numerical, visual, verbal, and symbolic aspects of quantitative reasoning with emphasis on interpretation of quantitative information in real-world problems.
 Satisfies general education requirements.
 Prerequisites: 2 years of high school algebra or equivalent.
-3

-MAT 104.
+3 - MAT 104.
 COLLEGE ALGEBRA.
 Review of fundamentals; linear and quadratic equations and inequalities; functions and graphs; systems of equations and inequalities; and theory of equations.
 A student who has earned credit in MAT 106 cannot receive credit for this course.
 Prerequisite: 2 years of high school algebra or equivalent.
-3

-MAT 105.
+3 - MAT 105.
 PLANE TRIGONOMETRY.
 Trigonometric functions; identities; trigonometric equations; applications.
 A student who has earned credit in MAT 106 cannot receive credit for this course.
 Prerequisite or Corequisite: MAT 104.
-3

-MAT 106.
+3 - MAT 106.
 PRECALCULUS.
 Emphasis on algebraic and trigonometric functions, including exponential and logarithmic functions.
 A student who has earned credit in MAT 104 or 105 cannot receive credit for this course.
 Prerequisites: 2 years of high school algebra, 1 year of geometry, and senior mathematics.
-3

-MAT 121.
+3 - MAT 121.
 FINITE MATHEMATICS AND INTRODUCTION TO CALCULUS.
 Introduction to linear and quadratic functions, inequalities, matrices, linear programming, counting techniques, probability, exponential functions, calculus of the polynomials, and the use of technology in mathematical modeling.
 Prerequisite: MAT 103 or 104.
-3

-MAT 131.
+3 - MAT 131.
 NUMBER SYSTEMS OF ARITHMETIC.
 Structure and properties of the number systems of arithmetic.
 Primarily for prospective or in-service teachers.
 Prerequisite: MAT 103 or 104.
-3

-MAT 200.
-INTRODUCTION TO COMPUTER SCIENCE.
-Description of the computer, its logical structure, and functioning of its parts; algorithms; PASCAL language; applications in mathematics and science.
-Prerequisite: MAT 104 or 106.
-3

-MAT 203.
+3 - MAT 203.
 BUSINESS CALCULUS.
 Graphs, lines, functions, limits, continuity, curve sketching, differentiation, optimization and their application to business with polynomial, algebraic, exponential and logarithmic functions, functions of several variables and partial derivatives.
 Prerequisite: A grade of at least C in MAT 104 or 106.
-3

-MAT 205.
+3 - MAT 205.
 UNIFIED CALCULUS AND ANALYTICS.
 First course of a three-semester sequence covering essentials of analytic geometry and concepts of differentiation and integration of algebraic functions.
 May serve as a terminal course for those who need the basics of differentiation and integration.
 Prerequisites: MAT 104 and 105, or MAT 106 (or equivalent).
-5

-MAT 206.
+5 - MAT 206.
 UNIFIED CALCULUS AND ANALYTICS.
 Applications of the definite integral, differentiation and integration of logarithmic, exponential, and trigonometric functions, techniques of integration, and hyperbolic functions.
 Prerequisite: MAT 205.
+4 - MAT 207.
+UNIFIED CALCULUS AND ANALYTICS.
+Polar coordinates, infinite series, introduction to solid analytics, partial differentiation, multiple integrals, and solution to simple differential equations.
+Prerequisite: MAT 206.
 4

-MAT 210.
-COMPUTER PROGRAMMING FUNDAMENTALS.
-Introduction to design and construction of programs; emphasis on syntax, structured techniques, problem solving, and logic development.
-Prerequisite: CIS 205.
-3